Article 10 | Right to freedom of expression

 (2) The exercise of these freedoms, since it carries with it duties and responsibilities, may be subject to such formalities, conditions, restrictions or penalties as are prescribed by law and are necessary in a democratic society, in the interests of national security, territorial integrity or public safety, for the prevention of disorder or crime, for the protection of health or morals, for the protection of the reputation or rights of others, for preventing the disclosure of information received in confidence, or for maintaining the authority and impartiality of the judiciary.

-Perhaps unsurprisingly this provision is almost constantly in the news since it involves the core interests of the media, recently outraged by the development of the so-called “super-injunction” to prevent the reporting of “kiss-and-tell” stories in the celebrity sphere, the main source of profit for the printed press.
+Perhaps unsurprisingly this provision is almost constantly in the news since it involves the core interests of the media, outraged by the development of the so-called “super-injunction” to prevent the reporting of “kiss-and-tell” stories in the celebrity sphere, the main source of profit for the printed press.
 The current headache for lawmakers and enforcers is how to regulate the dissemination of this kind of information on the internet, particularly social network sites such as Twitter.
 See our discussions on these issues here, here, here and here.

-There are a number of permissible exceptions set out in this Article.
+As we see, there are a number of permissible exceptions set out in this Article.
 Note that no measures in pursuit of these legitimate aims will be justified unless the interference with the individual’s freedom of expression has been “prescribed by law”, and the interfering measure is “proportionate” (see our discussion of these terms in the Article 8 section.
 Measures can be taken to limit freedom of expression in the interests of the following:

 (1) National security, territorial integrity, public safety, the prevention of public disorder and crime ;

 (4) The protection of the reputation and rights of others

 (5) The licensing of broadcasting enterprises.